Afloia Mage Air Purifier – A Good Option for Large Rooms?

 What could be better?

-• Lack of good support, a low-quality user manual, and lack of information on the Afloia website.
+• Lack of good support, a low-quality user manual, and a lack of information on the Afloia website.

 • Replacing the filter can be complicated, requiring significant effort to remove it.